ioBroker/ioBroker.admin/README.md

 ### **WORK IN PROGRESS**
 * (foxriver76) harmonized data on csv export with actual data shown by admin
+* (foxriver76) on expert mode installation tab, on no selection deactivate install button
+* (foxriver76) on npm install, ensure latest version is installed

 ## Changelog
 ### 6.10.1 (2023-09-11)